Koredotcom/docs/docs/xo/how-tos/build-a-banking-assistant/train-the-assistant/use-patterns-for-intents-and-entities.md

 (available 7.1 onwards).

-**Note:** If a phrase needs to be treated as an idiom or  a complete unit, then instead of using an _ or the *0 syntax, the phrase can be used in concept.
+<b>Note</b>: If a phrase needs to be treated as an idiom or  a complete unit, then instead of using an _ or the *0 syntax, the phrase can be used in concept.
 The advantages of this usage are having a specific sequence of words, correct canonical handling, easy reuse, and better performance.

    </td>
    <td>